Parallel-Platform/Parallel.Team/README.md

 # Parallel.Team
-Codebase for the Parallel.Team app
+Open Codebase for the Parallel.Team app.